≡ Menu

 This “acceptance” in the…

-United States “probably” helped the Cat Fanciers Association (CFA) decide to “officially” accept the Havana Brown cat breed as its own unique breed just 3 years after their arrival into the USA in 1959.
+The United States “probably” helped the Cat Fanciers Association (CFA) decide to “officially” accept the Havana Brown cat breed as its unique breed just three years after it arrived in the USA in 1959.
+And while it is true that the breed nearly disappeared by the late 1990s, their numbers have grown steadily since then and are now in the hands of many cat lovers today.

-The Havana Brown cat is one of those unique breeds where while it’s true that there will be some differences between one and another, at their core, all Havana Browns are going to look quite similar to one another.
+The Havana Brown cat is one of those unique breeds where, while it’s true that there will be some differences between one and another, at their core, all Havana Browns are going to look quite similar to one another.
+For example, all Havana Brown cats are going to:

 • Be about average size, weighing in around 8 to 10 pounds.